Excelente producto con una píldora al día con toda la cantidad de principio activo que necesitas.

 How, when, and how much Magnesium should we consume.
-Magnesium intake
+Dose of Magnesium

-The German Nutrition Society recommends an intake between 300 and 400 mg of magnesium a day.
+The German Nutrition Society advises an intake between 300 and 400 mg of magnesium a day.

 Actually, we should be able to meet the magnesium requirements through our daily diet, however, it is quite complicated to reach 300 mg a day.